Abnercnf/abnercnf.github.io/README.md

 # abnercnf.io
-This repository was made for showing how I choose to be a programmer
+This repository was made for showing the why I choose to be a programmer

 Here you'll see my portfolio and a few things about me.